The Problem of Trash in Our Oceans

 - Educate others about what you learn in your own research on this important topic.

-Remember, every small effort helps, so don’t delay.
+What Clutter Trucker wants to say: remember, every small effort helps, so don’t delay.
 Begin now.
 Make the oceans cleaner with your actions and advocacy.